This article on beach photography tips will help you improve all of the beach photos you take.

 With that said, an advanced point and shoot, a DSLR, or one of the newer mirrorless cameras are all great choices to capture the spectacular natural beauty of the ocean.
 Reading this article will put you in the right frame of mind to use any camera.

 Although you can take some nice beach photos with your cell phone, use your camera that has the ability to set different settings.
 We'll get to why in just a minute.

 What's the best lens for beach photography?
 Ideally, it's better to use your camera with a nice zoom lens attached.
-The beach and its surroundings will provide you with a nice variety of shooting opportunities, zoomed out for wide views and zoomed in for photography of more distant subjects.
+The beach and its surroundings will provide you with a nice variety of shooting opportunities, zoomed out for wide views and large group photos and zoomed in for photography of more distant subjects and for individual portraits.

 A lens that can zoom in far will give you a chance to get some great shots of wildlife, the ocean waves, a distant boat, or yes, even people.
 On the flipside of that, if your lens can also go wide you can get some strong perspective photos too.

-During daytime hours at the beach you have plenty of daylight, so your automatic or program settings will do fine to give you sharp, clear photos.
+During daytime hours at the beach you have plenty of daylight, so your automatic or program settings will do fine to give you sharp, clear photos without blur.
 When it's bright like this, your camera will choose a fast shutter speed and a small lens opening, which fill keep things in focus with a deep depth of field.